 What are management system standards?

-A management system standard (MSS) is a type of standard that provides a framework for how an organization can run effectively, manage risks, meet stakeholder needs, and achieve its goals—whether those relate to quality, environment, health and safety, or information security.
+A management system standard (MSS) is a type of standard that provides a framework for how an organization can effectively manage risks, meet stakeholder needs, and achieve its goals for a single or multiple disciplines, relevant to its purpose — such as quality, environment, health and safety, or information security.

 Think of it as a blueprint for ‘how we do things around here’, written in a globally agreed format.
 These standards don’t tell you what your goals should be.
 Instead, they help you build the internal systems, culture, and consistency to achieve them, whatever they are.